ncsu-swat/ACETest/README.md

 ## Quick Start Guide for Tester

+This version of ACETest use `pixi` as the package manager.

 The source code of Testing part of ACETest is now available at `Tester`, you can test TensorFlow or PyTorch with the constraints extracted by ACETest with it.